knative/serving/DEVELOPMENT.md

   the relevant section of [`./hack/schemapatch-config.yaml`](./hack/schemapatch-config.yaml) and run [`./hack/update-schemas.sh`](./hack/update-schemas.sh) Additionally:

-  - If the new field is added _behind a feature flag_, then add the `kubebuilder:validation:DropProperties` and/or `kubebuilder:pruning:PreserveUnknownFields` as `additionalMarkets`.
+  - If the new field is added _behind a feature flag_, then add the `kubebuilder:validation:DropProperties` and `kubebuilder:pruning:PreserveUnknownFields` as `additionalMarkers`.

     ```yaml
     additionalMarkers: